 First of all, open the ‘Group Policy Editor‘ on your server.
 Start run window by pressing “Win + R” and type

 gpedit.msc on run window.

 The local group policy editor will be opened on your system.
 Then navigate to the following location as the below-given instructions:

 Local Computer Policy => Computer Configuration => Administrative Templates => Windows Components => Remote Desktop Services => Remote Desktop Session Host => Session Time Limits

-By default, it is configured a ‘Not configured.
-Change this to ‘Enabled.
-Now you will see an option “End a disconnected session” in the lower-left side.
+By default, it is set to the ‘Not configured’.
+Change this to ‘Enabled’.
+Now you will see the option “End a disconnected session” on the lower-left side.
 Set this value to the desired time.
 I have set this to 1 hour, so any disconnected user is logged off after 1 hour.

 In this tutorial, you have learned to configure your Windows system to auto log out disconnected remote sessions.